DianaMukaliyeva/Roger-skyline-1/README.md

 git clone https://github.com/DianaMukaliyeva/Roger-skyline-1.git
 cd Roger-skyline-1
 ```
-To test Roger-skyline with "from_mac.sh" script you need to send file "test.sh" to the VM's user and run the lat script on VM
+To test Roger-skyline with "from_mac.sh" script you need to send file "test.sh" to the VM's user and run the last script ("test.sh") on VM
 ```bash
 ./from_Mac.sh
 ```